aciapetti/opennlp-italian-models/README.md

 CORPORA AND TRAINING SETS
 -------------------------

-As training sets for POSTagger and Tokenizer models we have used a big annotated corpus, taken from the italian version of Wikipedia and annotated with a semi-automatic process.
+As training sets for the POS Tagger and Tokenizer models we have used a big annotated corpus, taken from the italian version of Wikipedia and annotated with a semi-automatic process.
 The corpus has been made available with an open source license by the University of Bologna (thanks to them for sharing it); see [2] for a reference to the page, where the corpus is shared.
 To train the Sentence Detector Models we have used a documents with 1500 sentences annotated manually, taken from italian Wikipedia, too.
 All the models have been trained with the OpenNLP training tools available in version 1.5.3.